jameshuan0104/ECE167/README.md

 Lab2 - encoder, capacitive touch and ultrasonic sensor setup

 Lab3 - calibration of accelerometer, magnetometer, and gyroscope of an IMU

+Lab4 - located in pourfect_lab4/Lab4/lab4/src
+     - features a